Igoorx/godfield-flash/README.md

 127.0.0.1 freefightprivate.godfield.net
 ```

+<i>Be aware: You should remove them later, otherwise you will not be able to reach the official God Field anymore.</i>

+After that, run `webserver.py` from `client-files` folder and `server.py` from `server-src` folder.

-With that, just run the server emulator in python and then open the link `http://www.godfield.net/en.html` in a browser that still supports Flash.
+You're now ready to open the game!
+Just open the link `http://www.godfield.net/en.html` in a browser that still supports Flash.
 Alternatively you can use the [Flash Projector](https://fpdownload.macromedia.com/pub/flashplayer/updaters/32/flashplayer_32_sa.exe), just open it and press CTRL+O, a window should appear, in this window you just have to input `http://www.godfield.net/game/godfield.swf` in the `Location` text field and press the button `OK`.

 ## Remarks